alexa-games/litexa/docs/book/appendix-editor-support.md

 # Appendix: Editor Support

-We have written a Visual Studio Code (VS Code) plugin that supports syntax highlighting for files written in the Litexa language for Alexa Skills.
+We have written a Visual Studio Code (VS Code) plugin that supports syntax highlighting for files written in the Litexa language for Alexa skills.
 Any such files will be denoted with the `.litexa` file extension.

 ## Installation

 To install this extension, you will need to have cloned the [alexa-games/litexa](https://github.com/alexa-games/litexa) repository.
 From the `packages` directory, you can either copy or symlink the `litexa-vscode/litexa` directory to your [VS Code extensions directory](#vs-code-extensions-directory) and relaunch VS Code.

 ::: tip Symlinking